markdumay/nginx-certbot/README.md

 certbot_1  | Obtaining a new certificate
 ```

 The Certbot container uses a DNS-01 challenge for Let's Encrypt to validate ownership of your domain.
 The DNS configuration is automated using the provided credentials.
 By default, `nginx-certbot` requests the main certificate and a wildcard certificate for your domain.
 Two TXT records are published to your DNS server, one for the main domain and one for the wildcard domain.
 Certbot waits for a specific interval to allow the DNS changes to propagate.
-The interval is tailored for each supported DNS plugin and can be overwritten with the `CERTBOT_DNS_PROPAGATION_SECONDS` environment variable.
+The interval is tailored for each supported DNS plugin and can be overwritten with the `CERTBOT_DNS_PROPAGATION` environment variable.
 In this example, the delay is set to 30 seconds.

 ```
 certbot_1  | Performing the following challenges: